kushalgurung23/programming_test/README.md

 ### For question no 2, just run main.dart file in the lib folder.

+### Provider package is used for state management.

 #### Flutter version used: 2.10.2

 #### Dart version used: 2.16.1